mmanjos/kospet-gps-converter/README.md

 _Note: you will need to have your Android phone rooted for this to work_

 GPS Route data that has been recorded by the watch gets written to JSON files on your phone after the watch syncs to the [KOSPET Fit](https://play.google.com/store/apps/details?id=com.yc.kospetfit) app.

-These get written to the `/data/media/0/Android/data/com.yc.kospetfit/files/upload/sport/json/` path.
+These files get written to this path on the Android phone: `/data/media/0/Android/data/com.yc.kospetfit/files/upload/sport/json/`

 Fetch all of the GPS routes with these commands: